andyhero12/andyhero12.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Andrew, and I'm a rising senior (class of 2024) studying Computer Science at Cornell University.
+I'm Andrew, and I'm a B.S, M.Eng Alum (class of 2024) who studied Computer Science at Cornell University.

 ### Interests